Mahjong: Concealed vs. revealed meld and hand

 A concealed meld is one that contains no tiles stolen from another player's discard.
 A concealed hand is one made up of only concealed melds.
 Many variations distinguish between a concealed hand (winning from the wall) and a semi concealed hand (the last tile is a stolen discard).
 In most mahjong variations having a concealed hand can be valuable in scoring.
-Hong Kong mahjong does not award concealed melds/hands as generously as others.
-Concealed hands only the case with a few limit hands or half-limit hands (thirteen orphans, heavenly gates, four concealed pongs) as well as a complete hand (seven pairs) and over several melds (three concealed pongs).
+Hong Kong mahjong does not especially reward concealed melds/hands except for a few cases: limit hands or half-limit hands (thirteen orphans, heavenly gates, four concealed pungs) as well as a complete hand (seven pairs) and with several melds (three concealed pungs).

 Faan value

 Basic faan value

 A winning hand must include an agreed minimum amount of faan value (often 3).
 Some examples of scoring include:

 Bonus faan

 A player only scores a bonus faan for flowers or seasons if it is their own flower or season (East=1, South=2, West=3 and North=4) or if the player has all four flowers or all four seasons (scoring 5 faan in total).